w4jbm/MBASIC-Protect/README.md

 It also became apparent that MBASIC could, with some effort, act as a tool to build tables that would allow decryption.
 If you find locations in the series of 143 bytes that are within a REMark statement, you could write a program that would POKE that location with values from 00 to FF, save a protected copy of itself to a file, open that file, and retrieve the encoded value.

 Put another way, I would need 143 indvidual tables, one for each possition in the repeatative sequence.
 Each table would map the possible values I might find in an encrypted file (from 00 to FF) to it's unencrypted value (also from 00 to FF).
-This set of tables would require close to 36K of memory, but would be almost trivial to write a program to construct.
+This set of tables would require close to 36K of memory, but it would be almost trivial to write a program to construct.
 At that size, it would not be practical to include the table as part of a CP/M command file.

 Since I knew a much smaller program actually exists and works (the UNPRO.COM program discussed earlier) and since MBASIC itself does not need this type of table to encrype and decrypt a protected file, there must be a simpler equation that would allow you to encrypt things "on the fly".

 At this point, I developed two additional working hypothesis:

   - The first byte of the program is not encrypted.
 It is simply a flag with a value of FF for an unencrypted program or FE for an encrypted program.
-  - Given the speed and the 143 byte repetation rate, it seem likely that the encryption uses something along the lines of ```Encrypted Byte = [(Unencrypted Byte +/- Pre-Counter) XOR Key (for position 1 to 143)] +/- Post-Counter```.
+  - Given the speed and the 143 byte repetation rate, it seem likely that the encryption uses something along the lines of ```Encrypted Byte = [(Unencrypted Byte +/- Pre-Counter) XOR Key (for position 1 to 143)]``` or ```Encrypted Byte = [((Unencrypted Byte) XOR Key (for position 1 to 143)) +/- Post-Counter```.

-If that second hypothesis was correct, I believed one counter (either the pre-counter or post-counter) runs from 0 to 10 or 1 to 11 while the other counter runs from 0 to 12 or 1 to 13.
+If that second hypothesis was correct, I believed one counter (either the pre-counter or post-counter) ran from 11 to 1 (or 10 to 0) while the other counter ran from 13 to 1 (or 12 to 0).
+(Counting down to 1 and then using the zero flage to determine when the counter needed to be reset made the most sense to me.)
 Either counter could count up or count down as well as be added to or subtracted from the byte being encrypted.
 I was assuming the cycle of 143 bytes happened when the two counters return to being "in synch" every 11x13 or 143 counts.

-In retrospect, I didn't have a particulary solid reason for believing that both the pre- and post-XOR adders existed.
-It was a lucky guess.
 The fact that there was a KEY for positions 1 to 143 turned out to be a workable hypothesis and overall this felt like something that could be "brute forced".

 I used my earlier program (with the "As") and also generated a second program with a "message" that I saved in protected format.
 I loaded the protected copys of the known file and the unknown file into an array (and also created an area for the "decoded" value of the known file.)
-Then looking at an individual byte, I could subtract (or add) the post-XOR amount from the encrypted value to reverse that part of the operation and also add (or subtract) the pre-XOR amount to the unencrypted value to "anticipate" that part of the operation.
-That would give me the before and after value of the byte as it goes through the XOR operation.
-Knowing that, I could determine the value for the "key" for that position.
+Then looking at an individual byte, I could do three things:

+  - Subtract or add or do nothing with a "post-XOR" value from one of the two counters
+  - XOR the value against the known value (in this case, the ASCII value of the character "A")
+  - Subtract or add or do nohting with a "pre-XOR" value from one of the two counters

+After these operations, I would have a "key" for that particular position in the 143 byte cycle and then I could apply that key (along with the pre and/or post operations) to the "test message" in my second BASIC program.

 The proof-of-concept program I put together is here as BRUTEF.BAS.
 The data from two protected files are included as DATA statements.

-There were several things to tinker with including the order of the counters, whether they counted up (increment) or down (decrement) (or maybe one of each), and what their range of values were.
-(Did they start at 0 or 1 or something else?)
+There were several things to tinker with including the order of the counters; whether they counted up (increment), down (decrement), or maybe one of each; what their range of values were (did they start at 0 or 1 or something else?); and whether they were used a before (pre) or after (post) the XOR operation.

 I tried a couple of combinations before hitting on the right one.
+In the process I found there is both a Pre and Post adder and that the counters did count down to 1 (with hitting zero likely causing the zero flag to reset the value).

 Below is the output that shows the squence number (realative to where I started trying to decode a message), the PRE and POST add values (relative to the start of the file), the "known" message value and protected stream of that message, the KEY that was calculated for that position, the protected stream from the message I was trying to decode and finally the decrypted result (both as decimal and as a character):

 ```
 LOAD "BRUTEF.BAS"